 The Japanese Chin is empathetic and can instantly tune into its owner’s mood and act accordingly.
 If you’ve had a bad day at work, your Chin will not leave your side but give you lots of cuddles and kisses to make you feel better.
 If you’re sick or hurt, your Chin will stay extra close to you until you’re well again.
 When there’s cause for celebration, though, the Japanese Chin is the life of the party and will be happy to celebrate with you in any way you choose.

 You won’t ever feel lonely with this little companion around.

 Fun to groom

 Purchase a cushion or other comfortable sitting space and put it on a table that makes your dog a comfortable height for your back.
 Even though there probably won’t be tangles, you might want to start with some pleasant-smelling detangler spray.
 Next, make sure you have the right grooming tools.
-The Chin’s hair is long and silky, so you’ll want to use gentle brushes that won’t harm either your dog’s hair or skin.
+The Chin’s hair is long and silky, so you’ll want to use gentle brushes that won’t harm your dog’s hair or skin.

 The Chin are calm and love pampering.
 Don’t be surprised if your dog falls asleep while you brush it.

-Since the Chin’s exercise routine will most likely not involve the woods, muddy streams, or pastures full of burrs, you’ll need to provide few baths.
-Your Chin, however, might actually enjoy an occasional bath.
+Since the Chin’s exercise routine will most likely not involve the woods, muddy streams, or pastures full of burrs, you’ll need to provide a few baths.
+Your Chin, however, might enjoy an occasional bath.